ainsleyclark/mesh/README.md

 ### Versatile:
 It's is based on the principle that every website is different.
 Most CSS frameworks have consistent styling, you can almost tell if a website was designed with a particular one.
 Here, we use wireframing to show you what it could look like, not what it will look like.

-## Fast:
+### Fast:
 It's quick - under 100kb minified. mesh was built with a very modular approach, meaning you can cut back on classes & components you wont use using our scss files.

-## Functional:
+### Functional:
 It has a huge amount of very useful utility classes, which enables you to write HTML quicker.
 Its extremley easy to pick up and will save you bags of time in the long run.

 ## Contributing:
 mesh is still in it's early days, if you wish to contribute, please do so!
 It would be appriciated.
+Please email info@ainsleyclark.com if you have any questions.

 **How to contribute:**
 1. Download source files.
 2. Using node/npm enter *'npm install'* to install dev dependencies.
 3. Then use *'npm run dev'* to watch & compile scss.
 4. When finished use *'npm run prod'* to clean compiled css files.

+**Notes:**
+- Please do not edit ***mesh.css*** directly, they are automatically generated.
+- Get yourself familar with the demo pages to see how things work.

+## Licence
+Code Copyright 2018 mesh.
+Code released under the MIT license.